bruderj15/servant-hateoas/README.md

 ## Goals
 - [x] Deriving links where possible
-- [ ] Deriving links even better...?
+- [ ] Deriving links for paging, ...
 - [ ] Type-level rewriting of APIs like `CompleteAPI` to make API HATEOAS-compliant

 ## Media-Types